Xilinx/XilinxTclStore/README.md

     ...
 }
 ```
 Each of these meta-comments is interpreted by Vivado at run-time.
+It is critical that they be present and correct in your app
-Following is a description of each.
+or it may not function correctly.
+The following is a description of each meta-comment.

 #### Summary